Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Schrade is a well known company and many people still say the quality is good but like many older knife companies, they are now made in different countries.
 At the same time this is one reason why you can buy a Schrade for such a low cost.

 The handle is made in a hammer style which is comfortable and familiar for a lot of people.
 The Black TPR Rubber wrapped handle offers a good non slip grip which is always important when butchering due to the slick and wet conditions.
 There is a lanyard attached but you get a plastic sheath for wearing on a belt or lashing to a bag when needed.

 I was very incredulous about the Marttiini brand because the prices seem too good to be true.
-At under $20 for some knives that seemed far too much like a bargain brand that would fail at the worst possible time.
 The truth is that the Marttiini line all hold up to many years of use under difficult conditions.
 We have owned the smaller Bowie style and the fillet knives and they are still performing well.
 Matt and I can be particularly hard on a knife.
-In the past we used to butcher 800 lb+ hogs on the farm with no one but the two of us to pitch in.
-When there is just two people to take on duties, it becomes even more critical to have tools that are up to a task.
+In the past, we used to butcher 800 lb+ hogs on the farm with no one but the two of us to pitch in.
+When there are just two people to take on duties, it becomes even more critical to have tools that are up to a task.

 Overall length:7.5 inches